 From time to time we need to rename computers on the domain.
 The computers can sometimes be in a locked room, in a remote site or you simply cant be bothered visiting them.

 This code below will allow you to rename computers on the domain form the comfort of your own desk.
 Once you have entered you old name and your new name the computer concerned will automatically reboot and your all done!
 All you have to do is make sure nobody is using the machine and that the new computer name is available in AD.

 If you are still running Windows XP you will have to install the Windows XP Support Tools.
-If you are on Vista or Windows 7 nothing additional is required.
+If you are on Vista or Windows 7 you will need to install the RSAT tools.